What Does a Business Litigation Lawyer Do?

 What Is a Business Litigation Lawyer?

+A business litigation lawyer could be in-house legal counsel at a corporation or work at a law firm representing various clients.
 Depending on the situation, business litigation lawyers may defend the company they represent against a lawsuit or bring a lawsuit on behalf of the company against others.

 What Kinds of Cases Do Business Litigation Lawyers Handle?

-Business lawyers give legal representation to their clients in court and advise on a wide range of legal issues, from business formation to litigation matters.
+Business lawyers represent their clients in court and advise on a wide range of legal issues, from business formation to litigation matters.
+Some of the most common types of business litigation cases include:

 • Breach of contract